 Dan closed his lips on his and slowly licked them.
 He gently forced Liam to open his mouth, and his tongue slipped inside, searching for his.
 Liam brushed his tongue against Dan’s, trying to focus on not getting a heart attack.
 Dan moved back for a moment.

-“You’re gonna die if you don’t breathe,” he whispered to him.
+“You’ll die if you don’t breathe,” he whispered to him.

-So he has noticed.
+Great, he has noticed.